‘Archbishop’ Robert Zollitsch:

 The apostasy of the New Church has taken on such drastic proportions that the head of the German Novus Ordo “Bishops” can deny the sin-atoning nature of Christ’s Sacrifice on Calvary in a TV interview, and nobody cares.
 The Redemption of Our Lord is denied — the very heart of the Gospel, for which countless martyrs died — and no one takes notice.
 This denial of one of the central dogmas of Catholicism by the Modernist “Archbishop” Robert Zollitsch of Freiburg took place in a TV interview broadcast on Holy Saturday of 2009.

 (Curiously, this was around the same time when Bp.
 Richard Williamson, SSPX, disputed commonly-accepted secular-historical claims about the Nazi genocide during World War II, a matter that has absolutely nothing to do with the Catholic Faith.
 Guess which one of the two bishops got in trouble with the Vatican!)

-As Gloria.TV points out, even the modernist Second Vatican Council teaches the Antonement of Christ (see, for example, the decree Christus Dominus, par.
+As Gloria.TV points out, even the Modernist Second Vatican Council teaches the Atonement of Christ (see, for example, the decree Christus Dominus, n.
 1).
 How come “Abp.”
 Zollitsch isn’t required to “accept Vatican II”?

 - “The next day, John saw Jesus coming to him, and he saith: Behold the Lamb of God, behold him who taketh away the sin of the world” (John 1:29)